demisto/content/Packs/ExpanseV2/Integrations/ExpanseV2/README.md

 ### expanse-get-associated-domains
 ***
-Returns all domains which have been seen with the specified certificate.
+Returns all the Expanse domains which have been seen with the specified certificate or IP address.

 #### Base Command